Technical Report on: Tripedal Dynamic Gaits for a Quadruped Robot: CONCLUSION

 \section{CONCLUSION}

 This paper presents what we believe is the first demonstration of a stable dynamical gait for a quadrupedal robot missing one of its limbs.
-Specifically, our empirical results suggest that the active damping \cite{de_parallel_2015} monopedal vertical hopping template (\ref{eqn:closed_loop}) with fore-aft speed selected by a variant of fixed angle stepping \cite{ghigliazza_simply_2003} can be anchored in the quadruped's remaining three limbs using a variant of Raibert's virtual leg construction \cite{raibert_legged_1986} coordinated to perform a pronking gait.
+Specifically, our empirical results suggest that the active damping \cite{de_parallel_2015} monopedal vertical hopping template (\ref{eqn:closed_loop}) with fore-aft speed selected by a variant of fixed angle stepping \cite{ghigliazza_simply_2003} can be anchored in the quadruped's remaining three limbs coordinated to perform a pronking gait.
 Moreover, while our preliminary specific resistance measurements confirm the intuition that this already inefficient gait is considerably more costly to implement in the face of a lost limb, the rough doubling of specific resistance and reduced speed nevertheless seems far preferable to the body-slamming consequences almost surely incurred by any quasi-static locomotion alternative.

 This initial exploration of stable steady state fore-aft tripedal pronking by a damaged quadrupedal robotic platform is the stepping stone toward work in progress targeting more efficient stable fault tolerant dynamic gaits for quadrupeds that encounter permanent limb damage while operating in unstructured outdoor environments.
 At the same time, more sophisticated stepping controllers should yield control of fore-aft speed independent of the hopping height.
 In parallel, future work will investigate online learning methodologies for limb fault detection in legged robots.